Initializing, please wait a moment

 Where it does not fit

-This is an arcade game with simplified physics, not a flight simulator - there is no lift, stall, or fuel model, and no realistic flight dynamics to practice.
-There is no multiplayer and no leaderboard, so you cannot race a friend online; comparing runs means taking turns in the same browser.
-There are no missions, upgrades, or aircraft choices either - one plane, one endless run.
-Best scores live only in this browser's localStorage, so clearing site data removes them and a phone record never shows up on your laptop.
+Sky Gates Flight does not fit when you need a flight simulator: this is an arcade game with simplified physics - there is no lift, stall, or fuel model, and no realistic flight dynamics to practice.
+There is no multiplayer and no leaderboard, so you cannot race a friend online.

 For the controls and the first flight walked through in order, see Sky Gates Flight step by step.